Electoral fraud in the United States: Public perception

 Research has shown that voters tend to be highly confident in how elections are conducted in their own communities, though are far less confident in the election processes of other states.
 A Colorado Secretary of State survey after the 2020 election found that 36% of Colorado voters lacked confidence in the national election results, while only 14% lacked confidence in the Colorado election results.
 A January 2021 study by the Harvard Kennedy School Misinformation Review found that a majority of Donald Trump supporters, particularly those who were more politically knowledgeable and more closely following election news, believed that electoral fraud was widespread.
 A 2016 study published in State Politics & Policy Quarterly found that Republicans living in states with voter identification laws were on average more confident in their state's elections than Republicans who did not.
 However Democrats in states with voter identification laws were less confident in their elections than other Democrats.
 The study found that this dynamic "was polarized and conditioned by party identification".
 October 2020 polling by University of Miami professor Joseph Uscinski found that 70% of Republicans believed the 2020 presidential election would be rigged with mail-in ballots, but nearly the same number of Democrats believed the election would be rigged by their mail-in ballots not being delivered.

 According to Politico, many figures in the 2004 vote-fraud conspiracy movement, which claimed that the 2004 United States presidential election had been stolen from Democrat John Kerry, later believed the 2020 presidential election was stolen from Trump, despite the two being ideological opposites.
 Flawed research is one factor that can widen a gap in perception that significant voter fraud has occurred between supporters of the candidate that lost an election and the supporters of a candidate that won.
 A 2023 Political Communication study found that political party elite cues in favor of electoral manipulation could be effective in certain circumstances.
-Matthew D. Taylor pointed to a study that showed 82% of Republican prophecy believers thought the 2020 presidential election was stolen, compared to 40% of Republican non-prophecy believers, as evidence that the New Apostolic Reformation and similar groups led by self-described Prophets were especially influential in convincing their followers that the election was stolen.